 The heirloom was one of many precious and unique items presented to the appraiser Friday when the Kelowna Art Gallery hosted a show by Peter and Marian Blundell, touring Canadian professional appraisers.
 Fascinated by antiques since 1969, the Blundells operated various antique stores in Ontario before becoming professional appraisers in 1994 and taking the trade on the road.

 Since being certified, Peter Blundell was been hired by the Canadian Antiques Road Show, toured Canada on Road Show-type appraisal events, lectured antique seminars and written three books on antique furniture.

-However, appraisals such as Friday’s are important for insurance purposes.
+However, appraisals such as Friday’s are not important for insurance purposes.